 Another common problem is dyschromia, a condition where the skin appears blotchy and uneven in colour due to abnormal pigmentation.

-This procedure is said to be highly tolerable, with the sensation during the procedure described as “hot”. the heat and soreness from the therapy lasts for one to three hours, and the skin appears bright pink and sun-burnt. and after two days, tiny brown crusts will form, which will detach after about five to seven days, revealing a rejuvenated complexion.
+This procedure is said to be highly tolerable, with the sensation during the procedure described as “hot”.
+The heat and soreness from the therapy lasts for one to three hours, and the skin appears bright pink and sunburnt.
+After two days, tiny brown crusts will form, which will detach after about five to seven days, revealing a rejuvenated complexion.
 Dr Cheong advises patients to stay indoors while recuperating, and to apply the prescribed cream frequently and generously onto the layered areas to keep the skin clean.